Homebrew (video games): PlayStation 2

-A more recent development (May 2008) called Free McBoot or FMCB allows homebrew programs to be launched without a trigger disc required by the older exploit.
+A more recent development called Free McBoot or FMCB (first released in May 2008) allows homebrew programs to be launched without a trigger disc required by the older exploit (Independence Exploit).
 This also allows the use of homebrew on unmodded systems without a functional disc drive.
-However, installation of the exploit to each individual memory card requires either an already exploited/modded system in order to launch the installer, or a boot image that can load an app that loads ELF files (a Network Adaptor with a hard drive is also required).
+However, installation of the exploit to each individual memory card requires either an already exploited/modded system in order to launch the installer, or a boot image that can load an app to boot into Executable and Linkable Format (ELF) binaries (a Network Adaptor with a hard drive is also required).
+The installation is keyed to the Memory Card and will only be usable on the same version consoles that it was originally installed on, unless a Multi-Install is performed.
+The only drawback to this exploit is that it needs to be installed/compiled on each individual memory card.
 Simply copying from one memory card to another will not work.
-This exploit does not work on the latest slimline PS2s (the later SCPH-9000x models with BIOS 2.30) but will work on all models prior to that.
+This exploit does not work on the latest slimline PS2s manufactured since late 2008 (the later SCPH-9000x models with BIOS 2.30 and newer), but will work on all models prior to that.
 The newest versions of Free McBoot (version 1.90 and newer) also have the ability to install and boot from both Sony and non-Sony HDDs when using an original "fat" model PS2 and network adapter.
 This support is called Free HDBoot or FHDB.
-With a few minor issues, it is now possible to play games entirely from the HDD, without needing to use the optical disc drive nor a physical memory card.
+With a few minor issues, it is now possible to play games entirely from the HDD, without the need to use the optical disc drive nor a physical memory card.
+Free McBoot is also notable for allowing the user to copy PS1/PS2 save files from a Memory Card to a USB drive, a functionality normally only possible with tools such as DexDrive.

-Unlike the Independence Exploit, which requires a trigger disk, Free McBoot needs only a standard Memory Card, which allows it to be used on systems with broken optical drives.
-The installation is keyed to the Memory Card and will only be usable on the same version consoles that it was originally installed on, unless a Multi-Install is performed.
-The drawback of this exploit is that it needs to be installed/compiled on each individual memory card.
-Simply copying the exploit is not possible.
-Along with this, an already modded or exploited system is required to install Free McBoot on a Memory Card.
-After installing an exploit, unsigned executables (Executable and Linkable Format) may be launched from a Memory Card or a USB drive.
+After installing an exploit, unsigned executables (in ELF format) may be launched from a Memory Card or a USB drive.
 Such programs include emulators, media players, hard drive management tools, and PC-based or NAS-based file shares.
-The exploit is also notable for allowing the user to copy PS1/PS2 save files from a Memory Card to a USB drive, a functionality normally only possible with tools such as DexDrive.

-Sony released a Linux-based operating system for the PS2 in a package that also includes a keyboard, mouse, Ethernet adapter and HDD.
-The North American versions went out of stock not too long afterwards, however the European version was still available.
-The kit boots by installing a proprietary interface (the run-time environment) which is on a region-encoded DVD, meaning that the European and North America kits would only work with a PS2 from their respective regions.

-A number of homebrew emulators of older computer and gaming systems have been developed for the PS2.
+Using homebrew programs (e.g. 'SMS Media Player') it is possible to listen to various audio file formats (MP3, OMA, Ogg Vorbis, AAC, FLAC, AC3), and watch various video formats (DivX/XviD, MPEG1, MPEG2, MPEG4-ASP in AVI Container) using the console.
+Games and other unsigned software can also be played and run on any device connected to the console (i.e. external USB/FireWire/thumb drive/hard disk drive (FAT32 only), the internal hard disk on early revision consoles, network shares (Windows Network or PS2 host: protocol), and even optical CD-R(W)/DVD±R(W) discs (modded systems or patched discs)).
+A number of homebrew emulators of older computer and gaming systems have also been developed for the PS2.